Chaplet of the Divine Mercy

 The Lord Jesus attached great promises to this prayer provided that the conditions of the correct devotion to the Divine Mercy are met, that is, the spirit of trusting God and being merciful towards neighbour is required.
 Perseverance in praying is an expression of this trust; the greater the trust is, the greater the perseverance in saying the Chaplet is.
 The Lord Jesus said to Sister Faustina that by saying the Chaplet one can obtain everything.
 However, apart from the grace of a good death, He has never claimed that everything can be obtained immediately, having said the prayer once.
 In her ‘Diary’ Sister Faustina describes situations, for instance, calming of a storm (Diary 1731), when her request had been granted after she had said the Chaplet once.
 She also writes about situations when she had been saying this prayer without interruption for many hours, for example, praying for rain (Diary 1128).
 When she prayed by the bedside of the dying, sometimes it was enough when she said the Chaplet once in order to obtain the grace of a happy and peaceful death and some other time, when a soul needed a lot of prayer, it was necessary for her to say the Chaplet many times (Diary 1035).

-The Lord Jesus attached a promise of obtaining all graces to the Cha- plet to the Divine Mercy said with trust – He said: It pleases Me to grant everything they [people] ask of Me by saying the chaplet (Diary 1541), adding: if (…) [it] is compatible with My will (Diary 1731).
+The Lord Jesus attached a promise of obtaining all graces to the Chaplet to the Divine Mercy said with trust – He said: “When they say this Chaplet, it will please Me to grant everything they shall ask for” (Diary 1541), adding: “provided it is in compliance with My will” (Diary 1731).
 God’s will is an expression of His love for man, thus everything that is not compatible with it is either bad or harmful.
 Therefore, it cannot be given by the best Father, who desires only man’s good – from the perspective of eternity.
 This general promise pertains not only to supernatural graces but also to rewards in this world.

 Full theological analysis in: